How to date Tatsumi Shimura's woodblock prints

 1952, til not later than 1961

-** There is a single example of Oibane with carver C and printer E. Red seals are missing and a Yuyudo printer might indicate a later test print.
+** There is a single example of Oibane with carver C and printer E. Red seals are missing and a regular Yuyudo printer may indicate a later proof.

 ca. 1976 to 1980

-A late lifetime edition was made by carver H and printer I. It is believed that registration was adjusted with color blocks added (carver H and printer I specialized in high quality reproductions, notably Hiroshige).
-This edition was pencil-signed J in an edition of 300 (highest number known
+A late lifetime edition was made by carver H and printer I. It is believed that registration was corrected and colour blocks added (carver H and printer I specialized in high quality reproductions, notably Hiroshige).
+This edition first appeared in an open edition with no red seals, nor pencil edition numbers, nor signature.
+It was sold either in folders or pre-framed.
+The open edition was followed by pencil-signed J in an edition of 300 (highest number known

 1980 til present